ztffn/Celluloid/README.md

 Celluloid Theme comes with two built-in color themes: **Purple** (default) and **Blue**.

+> The stylesheet also listens for Jellyfin's own `data-theme="…"` attribute, so in 10.11+ you can trigger a switch by using Jellyfin's native theme toggles.

 #### Method 1: URL Parameter

 Add `?theme=blue` or `?theme=purple` to your Jellyfin URL: